adityavardhansharma/LINK-CLICK/README.md

 ```

 ### Contributing

-This is a demo project, but feel free to fork and modify for your own use!
+Feel free to fork and modify for your own use!

-## Security Note

-⚠️ **This is a demo application** with mock authentication.
-The password hashing is basic Base64 encoding.
-For production use, implement proper password hashing (bcrypt) and additional security measures.

 ## License